The Great Drafting Table in the Sky

 The time: There’s no time in Heaven, silly.

-On their celestial cloud Sanguinet and Staats sit side by side drawing at a golden drafting table surrounded by sketches and rolls of blueprints.
+On their celestial cloud the angels Sanguinet and Staats sit side by side drawing at a golden drafting table surrounded by sketches and rolls of blueprints.
 Both men have pencil smudges on their alabaster-white robes.
-The older of the two angels, Marshall Sanguinet (March 18, 1859-July 25, 1936, born in St. Louis), lifts his pencil point from the table, straightens his back, and turns his head from side to side, stretching.
+The older of the two angels, Marshall Sanguinet (March 18, 1859-July 25, 1936, born in St. Louis), lifts his pencil point from the table, straightens his back, wiggles his wings, and swivels his head from side to side, stretching:

-“Carl!”
-The angel Sanguinet interrupts his partner and leans forward to look over the edge of the drafting table.
+The angel Sanguinet interrupts his partner and leans forward to look over the edge of the drafting table and the edge of the cloud.
 He peers down, down, down, squinting through the clouds and the cosmos and the urban smog: the Milky Way, planet Earth, North America, Texas, Fort Worth.
 He points with his drafting pencil at downtown.

-The angel Staats shrugs his shoulders.
-“How would I know?
+Staats (shrugging his shoulders): “How would I know?
 There’s no time in Heaven, silly.”

 Carl Staats came to Fort Worth in 1898.
 He partnered with Sanguinet from 1901 to 1926.